 |Price||Free and paid ($4.99/month, $39.99/year, $119.99/lifetime)|

 If not better, Plex is almost as good as Kodi.
-It comes loaded with so many features that you can be easily overwhelmed by them.
-The client-server architecture of the platform makes it the right foil to stream media via various devices.
-This allows the same content to seamlessly stream on all your supported devices seamlessly, including computers, mobile devices, media streaming devices, and more.
+It comes loaded with so many features, while the platform's client-server architecture makes it the right foil to stream media on various devices.
+This allows the same content to stream on all your supported devices seamlessly, including computers, mobile devices, media streaming devices, and more.

 |Price||Free and Premium ($4.99/month, $54.00/year, $119.00/lifetime)|